syzer/JS-Spark/README.md

         nodemon server.js
         nodemon client.js

-Start on youch machine and see how the clients do all calculation.
+Start on your machine and see how the clients do all calculation.

-For the Webapplication:
+For the Web Application:

     run `node serverExpress.js`